JohnnyLawDGB/Digibyte-Address-Generator/README.md

 # Digibyte Address Generator

-This repository contains a simple Bitcoin address generator tool built using Node.js and the bitcoinjs-lib library.
+This repository contains a simple Digibyte address generator tool built using Node.js and the bitcoinjs-lib library.

 ## Prerequisites